Rust-CMS/tooling/README.md

 Edit the `docker-compose.yml` file with an editor of your choice.
 (If you are on Ubuntu, do `nano docker-compose.yml`)

 Change the `args` for the `frontend` to have the IP/domain name of your server.
 This is the url for the API.

+In the `backend` section, change the address to the address of your database.
+It is by default set to a kubernetes setup.

 ## Step 4